-The purpose of this one-week on-campus-training module is to practice hands-on sessions on verification and validation strategies and techniques as they apply to the development of quality
+The purpose of this one-week on-campus-training module is to practice hands-on sessions on verification and validation strategies and techniques as they apply to the development of quality software.
+Topics include test planning and management, testing tools, technical reviews, formal methods and the economics of software testing.
+The relationship of testing to other quality assurance activities as well as the integration of verification and validation into the overall software development process are also discussed.

-Lecture: 1hrs/day; Practical: 3hrs/day; Lab: 3hrs/day, one week delivery
+Lecture: 1hrs/day; Practical: 3 hrs/day; Lab: 3 hrs/day, one week delivery